-Let’s say you transfer $251,000 to TD Ameritrade.
-You’ll get $1,300 in cash.
+Let’s say you transfer $251,000 using the trading platform example.
+You’d get $1,300 in cash.
 If you end up spending four hours to transfer your funds and understanding the new platform, you’ve earned an effective rate of $325/hour.
 Do the math because time is money.

 2) Make sure you are aware of all the terms.
 When I transferred money to Wells Fargo to get the better mortgage rate, I knew that as soon as the mortgage closed I could transfer my money elsewhere.
-For TD Ameritrade’s new account bonus program, I think you need to keep your funds with them for one year.
+For the new trading account bonus program, I think you need to keep your funds with them for one year.
 Read the fine print.